 Jason’s tenacity and his mastery of complex legal issues provide his clients with a formidable advocate when they are at their most vulnerable and are in their greatest need.
-Over his career, he has successfully represented thousands of asbestos victims in the state and/or federal courts of Pennsylvania, Michigan, Ohio, West Virginia, Maryland and Maine.
+Over his career, he has successfully represented thousands of asbestos victims in the state and/or federal courts of Pennsylvania, Michigan, Ohio, West Virginia, Maryland, Rhode Island, and Maine.
 For years, Jason co-managed Goldberg, Persky, and White’s federal practice in MDL-875 in Philadelphia, thereby allowing hundreds of asbestos victims to finally find closure in the courts.

 Recognizing the utter unfairness of the inability of asbestos victims to sue their former employers while at the same time being unable to collect workers’ compensation benefits because of the latency period of asbestos disease, Jason broke new legal ground after years of advocacy by convincing trial courts in Western Pennsylvania to recognize the right of asbestos victims to bring lawsuits against companies they worked for that exposed them to asbestos.
 In 2013, the Supreme Court of Pennsylvania finally recognized the reasoning that Jason conceived and developed almost a decade earlier, thus expanding the ability of all Pennsylvania asbestos victims to seek justice for their suffering.